An Unwelcome Surprise

 “I’m sending you back to France to protect Madeleine.
 I cannot have you anywhere near here.
 You and Betha must go.
 Should something happen to me… or him… they will suspect you first.

 “Make a show of your leaving.
 Tarry on the streets and say goodbye to your friends in the bars tonight.
-Let everyone know you are leaving for London in the morning.
+Let everyone know you are leaving for France in the morning.
 That gives two days for Basile to arrive.”

 “And what will you do?”

 “What mothers do best in times of grief; I’ll cry,” she answered.
 “And I’ll sing and work, and finish the last play I’m like to write.”
 After a moment’s pause, she added.
 “I’ll give you a letter to bring to Madeleine.
 She will blame herself for this.”

 Charlotte ignored that.
 “Go out and drink, Eli.
 I shall be busy writing and you’ll only get in the way.
 Tell Betha to meet me in the study.”

 She sipped a bit of her tea, had a bite of biscuit and then swept from the anteroom and into the study she used for writing.
 The desk was a mess of pages from her most recent play, about a young woman overcoming a wicked betrayal from her betrothed.
 How fitting.

 Betha came in quickly to light the candles, and brought the unfinished tea and biscuits with her.
 She then helped to clear a writing space on the desk.